-The inverter output circuit was designed to make sure that the dedicated loads are always powered.
-To better understand how the inverter output is wired to provide backup power to the sub-panel, refer to Figure 3.
-There are three AC circuit breakers that serve as over-current protection as well as manual switching capability.
-The Inverter Output circuit breaker allows manual disconnection of the Inverter from the AC terminals.
+The inverter output circuit was designed to ensure that the dedicated loads are always powered.
+To understand how the inverter output is wired to provide backup power to the critical load sub-panel, refer to Figure 3.
+There are three AC circuit breakers that serve as over-current protection and provide manual switching capability.
+The Inverter Output circuit breaker allows disconnection of the Inverter from the AC terminals.
 The Grid circuit breaker will disconnect the utility from the AC circuits.
-The Load circuit breaker allows disconnection of any power to the sub-panel.
-An additional AC contactor is located between the grid connection and the backup sub-panel.
-When a utility outage occurs, the AC contactor opens, allowing the inverter to continue to run and provide power to the critical loads.
+The Load circuit breaker allows disconnection of any power to the critical load sub-panel.
+An additional AC contactor is located between the grid connection and the sub-panel.
+When a utility outage occurs, the AC contactor opens, allowing the inverter to continue to run and provide power to the critical load sub-panel.
 When the utility returns, the inverter has to wait 5 minutes before reconnecting to the grid.
 During these five minutes, the contactor will close and the inverter will stop exporting, allowing the loads to be run directly from the grid.